cogini/mix_deploy/README.md

 sudo bin/deploy-restart
 ```

-You can roll back the release with the following:
+Roll back the release with the following:

 ```shell
 sudo bin/deploy-rollback